artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 This is not something we have explored too deeply, however we expect to be able to port a lot of our React Native to Android.
 I got a rough prototype ported in 2 days work.
 By working at React-level, and allowing the React Native bindings to handle the interactions with the host OS, we've been writing cross-platform code.

-We consider ourselves blocked on Android support, specifically by having an engineer in our team with _deep_ experience in Android.
+We consider ourselves blocked on Android support, specifically by not having an engineer in our team with _deep_ experience in Android.
 Moving to React Native does not obviate our native skills, you're going to be significantly better in that environment with those skills than without.
 As we mentioned in our announcement:

 > If you’re not already knowledgeable about iOS development, are not motivated to put in the time to learn about the platform specific details, and think making rich iOS applications with React Native will be a breeze, you’ll